 Throughout the project, it was illustrated what is serverless computing and its benefits to the software lifecycle.
 In addition, how modernization has taken place in the last decade to be able to provide this new way of delivering software.
 The software company in San Juan can continue with its effort of converting and go forward with the steps used to get the conversion of the web app done.
 Moving to Serverless is the best option given the cost reduction the Software in San Juan will gain.
 In other words, it will produce the same software at a lower cost.
 A good recommendation for the web app conversion is to estimate the effort to be done and be able to do an analysis and valuation.
+Another recommendation for future work can be to do a Net Present Value analysis to understand the entire picture from changing and refactoring the app to the release.
 Also, if the user base is going to grow, understand how this will affect the Number of Executions.
-Finally, plan to migrate the storage from a SQL VM to another model, so that Software Company in San Juan can also reduce cost in that area too.
+Plan to migrate the storage from a SQL VM to another model, so that Software Company in San Juan can also reduce cost in that area too.